 for Academic Steiner Teacher Education

-All over the world, the number of Waldorf schools is growing rapidly.
-At the beginning of the 21st century there were 850 schools in 57 countries; today, in 2019, there are 1150 schools in 65 countries.
-As Waldorf schools work creatively to explore ways to further evolve to meet the needs of a new millennium, teacher training colleges that offer programs to prepare future Waldorf teachers are faced with the question of how best to meet the urgent and widespread demand for well-informed, creative, resilient, responsible, perceptive, and open-minded individuals, who are well-prepared to become the next generation of Waldorf teachers.
+In 2019, celebrations took place across the globe to commemorate the 100-year anniversary of the founding of the first Waldorf school in Stuttgart, Germany.
+The number of Waldorf schools worldwide is growing rapidly: by the beginning of the 21st century there were 850 schools in 57 countries; in 2019, there were 1150 schools in 65 countries.
+As Waldorf schools work creatively to explore ways to further evolve to meet children's needs in a new millennium, teachers colleges that offer programs to prepare future Waldorf teachers are faced with the question of how best to meet the urgent and widespread demand for well-informed, creative, resilient, responsible, perceptive, and open-minded individuals, who are well-prepared to become the next generation of Waldorf teachers.

 In March 2010, the first formal structures and an agenda were created for the newly titled “Europäische Hochschulkonferenz für Waldorfpädagogik”.
 In autumn of 2011, the name of the network was modified and translated to “European Network for Academic Steiner Teacher Education”, or ENASTE.
-After membership was extended to Universities in Israel, New Zealand, and Brazil, in 2017 the network finally became INASTE, the “International Network of Academic Steiner Teacher Education”.
+After membership was extended in 2017 to Universities in Israel, New Zealand, and Brazil (followed by Taiwan and the USA), the network finally became INASTE, the “International Network of Academic Steiner Teacher Education”.

 These changes in name over the course of the past decade reflect the consolidation of the cooperation between members of the network, which has allowed for an increasingly international and global orientation.
 Meetings of network members take place twice annually: once a year at the INASTE headquarters at the Zentrum für Kultur und Pädagogik in Vienna, and once a year at one of the other member institutes, allowing members to develop insight into the work of their INASTE colleagues.
 In 2011, collaboration among network members resulted in the publication of a compilation of essays on Waldorf Teacher Education.
-The network has also organized three large, international congresses in Vienna, aimed to establish Waldorf teacher education within the broader context of education science: in 2011 “2020: The Future of Teacher Education”, in 2013 “The Educators View of the Human Being”, and in 2015 “Transformations – Education in a Rapidly Changing World".
-A further congress, “Realizing Humanity: Perspectives in Education“ is planned to take place at the Diplomatic Academy in Vienna, on May 18-20, 2022.
+The network has also organized four large, international congresses in Vienna, aimed to establish Waldorf teacher education within the broader context of education science: in 2011 “2020: The Future of Teacher Education”, in 2013 “The Educators View of the Human Being”, in 2015 “Transformations – Education in a Rapidly Changing World", and “Realizing Humanity: Perspectives in Education“ in May 2022.
+A fifth INASTE Congress will take place at the Diplomatic Academy in Vienna in May 2025.